joey711/shiny-phyloseq/README.md

 # Citation
 If you find this application useful, please cite the following

+McMurdie and Holmes (2014) Shiny-phyloseq: Web Application for Interactive Microbiome Analysis with Provenance Tracking. *In Preparation*.

 McMurdie and Holmes (2013) [phyloseq: An R package for reproducible interactive analysis and graphics of microbiome census data](http://dx.plos.org/10.1371/journal.pone.0061217).
 PLoS ONE 8(4):e61217